Instructional Science and Technology M.S.

 The MIST Blended Program is a 4 semester, 16 month long graduate program that emphasizes the use of instructional technology in a variety of learning environments.

-The Fully Online Program, while having identical faculty and curriculum, to the Blended MIST Program, differs in that the courses are offered over a shorter 8 week term, with two terms taking place over the course of the semester.
-Another key difference is that this program requires zero time on campus, unlike the Blended Program, with orientation sessions taking place online using Zoom.
+The Fully Online Program, while having identical faculty and curriculum, to the Blended MIST Program, with the key difference being that this program requires zero time on campus, unlike the Blended Program, with orientation sessions taking place online using Zoom.

 However, students are always welcome to come make use of the campus facilities or meet with faculty in person if that is desired!